 Once more, the Australians advanced and captured part of the German trenches.

-This time, British reinforcements helped them fight off the subsequent German counterattacks and were able to hold their gains.
+This time, British reinforcements helped them fight off the subsequent German counterattacks and they were able to hold their gains.

 By the 15th of May, the Germans finally withdrew from the town.